01 of 08

 Hand Stamped Pillow

-This is a great project from Hello Lidy.
-Instead of using traditional rubber stamps to create the all over design on this pillow, pieces of sponge have been used to transfer the design to the fabric.
+This is an excellent project from Hello Lidy.
+Instead of using traditional rubber stamps to create the overall design on this pillow, pieces of sponge have been used to transfer the design to the fabric.
 This is an extremely effective way to add texture to the stamped image.
-The almost bubbly surface of the sponge creates interesting stamped effects and no two images will be exactly identical.
+The almost bubbly surface of the sponge creates interesting branded effects, and no two images will be identical.

 06 of 08